Why Wike is yet to face sanction — PDP

-The Peoples Democratic Party (PDP) has explained why former Rivers State governor and current Minister of the Federal Capital Territory, Nyesom Wike, has not been sanctioned for alleged anti-party activities.
+ABUJA — The Peoples Democratic Party, PDP, has said former Rivers State governor and Minister of the Federal Capital Territory, Nyesom Wike, cannot be sanctioned for alleged anti-party activities without a formal petition, backed by evidence.

-According to the party, no action can be taken against him or any member without a formal petition supported by evidence.
+PDP Deputy National Legal Adviser, Mr. Okechukwu Osuoha, told Vanguard in Abuja yesterday that although the party had already set up a disciplinary committee to deal with cases of infractions, no member had been prosecuted or punished because no petitions had been formally presented.

-PDP Deputy National Legal Adviser, Barrister Okechukwu Osuoha, disclosed this in Abuja, noting that although the party has established a disciplinary committee, no member has so far been prosecuted or punished because no formal petitions have been submitted.
+‘’I tell them it is not enough to merely say someone has committed an offence.
+A formal petition has to be submitted to the disciplinary committee,” Osuoha explained.

-He stressed that anyone presenting a petition must also be willing to testify and provide evidence when the accused is invited.
+The PDP NEC member stressed that anyone bringing a petition must also be ready to testify and provide evidence when the accused person was invited.

-“When that petition is written and presented, the petitioner must also be ready to come and testify.
+He noted: “When that petition is written and presented, the petitioner must also be ready to come and testify.
 If the person accused is invited, you must come with your evidence.
-It is not enough to make general allegations,” he added.
+It is not enough to make general allegations.’’

-Osuoha further explained that the difficulty in pursuing disciplinary cases to conclusion was not peculiar to the PDP but reflected broader challenges within Nigeria’s governance system.
+Onuoha added that the challenge of following through with disciplinary cases was not unique to the PDP but reflected wider problems in Nigeria’s governance system.

 “This is the same problem with our wider Nigerian system.
 It is not just about pointing out anomalies; the challenge is following them up to a conclusion,” he said.